Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

 Defaultable properties
 ~~~~~~~~~~~~~~~~~~~~~~

 Imagine that the :literal:`type` property of our :class:`Integrator` class can take several values, e.g. :literal:`"euler"` and :literal:`"rungeKutta4"`.
-If we want the Runge-Kutta 4 integrator to be used when the key :literal:`type` is not defined by the user, we could modify the :literal:`from_json` method:
+If we want the Runge-Kutta 4 integrator to be used when the key :jsonkey:`type` is not defined by the user, we could modify the :literal:`from_json` method:

 .. code-block:: cpp